-Fresh water is stored in a 6 gallon tank located under deck, directly aft of the rear fuel tank bulkhead.
-Access to the tank is achieved through the access hatch in the engine splash well.
+Fresh water is stored in a 12 gallon tank located under the port transom bench seat.
+Access to the tank and tank fittings is achieved through the bilge access hatch located in the engine pod.
 The tank features a fill line, vent line and supply line.
 These fittings should be checked annually.
 It is critical that only potable water be used in the tank.
-Failure to do so will require overhaul of the entire freshwater system.
+Failure to do so may require overhaul of the entire freshwater system.